Federal judge dismisses Disney’s free speech lawsuit against DeSantis; second lawsuit still pending - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 U.S. District Judge Allen Winsor in Tallahassee said in his decision that Disney lacked standing in its First Amendment lawsuit against the Republican governor, the secretary of the Florida Department of Economic Opportunity and DeSantis’ appointees to the Disney World governing district.
 The separate lawsuit is still pending in state court in Orlando.

-Disney had argued that legislation signed by DeSantis and passed by the Republican-controlled Legislature that transferred control of the Disney World governing district from Disney supporters to DeSantis appointees was in retaliation for the company publicly opposing the state’s so-called don’t say gay law.
-That 2022 law banned classroom lessons on sexual orientation and gender identity in early grades.
+Disney had argued that legislation signed by DeSantis and passed by the Republican-controlled Legislature that transferred control of the Disney World governing district from Disney supporters to DeSantis appointees was in retaliation for the company publicly opposing the state’s so-called “Don’t Say Gay” law.
+The 2022 law banned classroom lessons on sexual orientation and gender identity in early grades and was championed by DeSantis, who recently suspended his campaign for the 2024 GOP presidential nomination.

 Disney supporters had run the district, which provides municipal services such as firefighting, planning and mosquito control, for more than five decades after the Legislature created it in 1967.

-“Because that is what Disney seeks here, its claim fails as a matter of law,” Winsor wrote.

-Without directly saying it would appeal the decision, Disney said in a statement that it would “press forward with our case.”

-“This is an important case with serious implications for the rule of law, and it will not end here,” the company said.
+“This is an important case with serious implications for the rule of law, and it will not end here,” the company said in a statement.
 “If left unchallenged, this would set a dangerous precedent and give license to states to weaponize their official powers to punish the expression of political viewpoints they disagree with.”

+The governor’s press secretary, Jeremy Redfern, said the judge’s decision supported DeSantis’ belief that Disney doesn’t have a right to its “own special government.”

+“The days of Disney controlling its own government and being placed above the law are long gone,” Redfern said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.